Skryge/epidemic-simulation/README.md

 -----

-For Jupyter scripts : they may not work if you try to run it in a .py script because the "%matplotlib notebook" IPython Magic Command is used.
+For Jupyter scripts : They may not work if you try to run it in a .py script because the "%matplotlib notebook" IPython Magic Command is used.
 In this case, maybe try to use the "matplotlib.animation.FuncAnimation" function.

 Most comments are in French.